Home » News » Is it Possible to Get a Real Estate License Over the Summer?

 Ninety hours of education?
 That sounds overwhelming, right?
 Heck, I have a M.A. and a B.A. in English, and I don’t have that many English credits.
 Reality is, folks, that one course is really all you need to be eligible to take and pass the real estate exam.
 The “hours” in this case actually are clocked in hours that you spend in the classroom or taking your online course, unlike in college where you would only get 1 “hour” credit for a three-hour Biology Lab class.

 If you prefer the classroom experience, real estate courses are available in different intervals as well.
-Surely, the shorter the course, the more time intensive it will be.
+Surely, the shorter the course, the more time-intensive it will be.
 That’s where the responsibility comes in.
+If you are having trouble, a real estate coach may be able to help!

 So, figure out what your state requires of you (coursework and beyond), find a course provider and register for a class.
 The rest is up to you.
 Godspeed!